zkamvar/isc-proposal/isc-proposal.md

 More importantly, unlike JSON-based formats like Jupyter notebooks, R Markdown enables **reproducible collaboration** under version control.
 Literate programming also enables the creation of maintainable and reproducible teaching materials.
 To host such materials, however, requires not only expertise in a domain area, it also requires knowledge of continuous deployment systems, reproducible workflows, and UI elements for the Web.
-Designed with our Core Values in mind, The Carpentries lesson infrastructure[^carp] provides templating, guidance, and tools to allow rapid development and publication of high-quality lesson content.
+Designed with our Core Values in mind, The Carpentries[^carp] lesson infrastructure provides templating, guidance, and tools to allow rapid development and publication of high-quality lesson content.
 The lesson contributor only needs to focus on writing the content of the lesson in Markdown or R Markdown.
 With this infrastructure, we champion community collaboration and access for all.

-[^carp]: About US: <https://carpentries.org/about>, Our Values: <https://carpentries.org/values>, Lesson Infrastructure: <https://carpentries.github.io/workbench>
+[^carp]: About The Carpentries: <https://carpentries.org/about>, Our Values: <https://carpentries.org/values>

-The infrastructure---called The Carpentries Workbench---is a "batteries-included" setup for building lessons that allows anyone to take new or pre-existing Markdown or R Markdown lesson materials and create a lesson site.
+The infrastructure---called The Carpentries Workbench[^workbench]---is a "batteries-included" setup for building lessons that allows anyone to take new or pre-existing Markdown or R Markdown lesson materials and create a lesson site.
 The Carpentries Workbench uses {knitr} to render R Markdown documents to Markdown, followed by pandoc and {pkgdown} to render Markdown to HTML.
 For lessons that teach R, authoring R Markdown with a seamless integration with {renv} ensures that lessons are reproducible by default.
 Moreover, integration with GitHub Actions means that pull request previews can show lesson maintainers exactly where output in a lesson has changed from new contributions or package updates.

+[^workbench]: The Carpentries Workbench: <https://carpentries.github.io/workbench>

 Lessons that do not teach R, however, must use plain Markdown where the output of demonstrative and exercise code is copy and pasted into lessons.
 Copy and pasting outputs is inherently non-reproducible and makes non-R lessons difficult to maintain as the software ecosystem changes and evolves.